 Skip to main content

 You can’t fix what you can’t see.
-The manager writes one row to ai_call per attempt — success, error, or cancelled — including tokens, cost, latency, and the prompt version that drove it.
-That single table powers the admin dashboard at /admin/cost and is all you need to spot a runaway model or a broken provider.
+The manager writes one row to ai_call per attempt — success, error, or cancelled — including tokens (if the provider reports them), latency, and any error message.
+That single table powers the admin dashboard at /admin/usage and is all you need to spot a runaway model or a broken provider.

 Prerequisites